Gptimus/simply-smoothies-react-js-supabase-app/README.md

-# Starter React Project for the Supabase Course
+# Simply Smoothies React Js Supabase App

 **How to run the starter project:**